 340-226-0210

-Particulate Emission Limitations for Sources Other Than Fuel Burning and Refuse Burning Equipment(1) No person may cause, suffer, allow, or permit particulate matter emission from any air contaminant source in excess of:
+Particulate Emission Limitations for Sources Other Than Fuel Burning Equipment, Refuse Burning Equipment, and Fugitive Emissions

+(1) No person may cause, suffer, allow, or permit particulate matter emission from any air contaminant source in excess of:

+(a) 0.20 grains per dry standard cubic foot for sources installed, constructed, or modified before June 1, 1970.

+(b) 0.10 grains per dry standard cubic foot for sources installed, constructed, or modified after June 1, 1970, except as required by sections (c).

+(c) 0.10 grains per dry standard cubic foot if the source is located within 5 miles of a particulate matter (PM10 or PM2.5) sustainment area, nonattainment area, reattainment area, or maintenance area and the source was installed, constructed or modified after June 1, 1970.

+(d) 0.10 grains per dry standard cubic foot for all sources on or after January 1, 2019.

+(2) The owner or operator of an existing source who is unable to comply with OAR 340-226-0210(1)(a), (c) or (d) may request that DEQ grant an extension allowing the source up to one year to comply with the standard, if such period is necessary for the installation of controls.

+(3) Sources with exhaust gases at or near ambient conditions may be tested with DEQ Method 5 or DEQ Method 8, as approved by DEQ.
+Direct heat transfer sources must be tested with DEQ Method 7.
+Indirect heat transfer combustion sources and all other non-fugitive emissions sources not listed above must be tested with DEQ Method 5 or an equivalent method approved by DEQ.

-(a) 0.2 grains per standard cubic foot for existing sources, or (b) 0.1 grains per standard cubic foot for new sources.
-(2) This rule does not apply to fuel or refuse burning equipment or to fugitive emissions.
+(4) This rule does not apply to fuel or refuse burning equipment, or to fugitive emissions.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]